Jaguar to cut prices on 3 models in response to China's auto probe

-SHANGHAI/NEW DELHI British luxury carmaker Jaguar Land Rover, owned by India's Tata Motors Ltd (TAMO.NS), said it planned to cut prices on three models in China due to the government's anti-monopoly probe.
+SHANGHAI/NEW DELHI, July 25 British luxury carmaker Jaguar Land Rover, owned by India's Tata Motors Ltd , said it planned to cut prices on three models in China due to the government's anti-monopoly probe.

-Jaguar Land Rover will cut prices on the cars by an average of 200,000 yuan (19,029 pounds) starting Aug.
+Jaguar Land Rover will cut prices on the cars by an average of 200,000 yuan ($32,300) starting Aug.
 1, after the National Development and Reform Commission (NDRC), China's state planner, launched an investigation into the auto industry, the company said in a statement on Friday.

 "Due to the importance of the Chinese market, Jaguar Land Rover China immediately set up a process to review our pricing and decided to voluntarily reduce the price of three models," the carmaker said.